EVI-SAM: Robust, Real-time, Tightly-coupled Event-Visual-Inertial State Estimation and 3D Dense Mapping: Evaluation

 \subsubsection{Mapping Performance in HDR}

 In this experiment, we demonstrate the effectiveness of our event-based dense mapping in HDR scenarios using an event-based driving dataset (ECMD~\cite{GWPHKU:ECMD}).
 We specifically choose three sequences (Dense\_urban, Tunnel, and Suburban\_road) that exhibit HDR scenes caused by the intense illumination change.
 Fig.~\ref{fig:hdr_mapping} illustrates the successful recovery of dense depth by our event-based dense mapping under challenging conditions, including intense sunlight and HDR encountered in tunnels.
+Since the texture information is adopted from the image measurements, the event-based dense point clouds exhibit overexposure caused by strong sunlight.
+While our event-based dense map would not be affected by the illumination.
 Besides, as shown in Fig.~\ref{fig:HKU_hdr_box}, our event-based dense mapping is capable of recovering dense depth even in low-light scenarios.
 Despite these achievements, addressing nighttime driving scenarios proves to be a significant challenge.
 This challenge arises from the expansive and dark characteristics of nighttime driving environments.
 Our event-based dense point cloud derives texture information from image measurements, resulting in the point cloud that appears pitch-black in such conditions.
 In conclusion, our event-based dense mapping remains effective in recovering depth under HDR scenarios.
 Nevertheless, it is crucial to acknowledge that HDR conditions may impact the texture of our dense point cloud.